Senior Body Composition Calculator | Healthy Aging

 Hydration Assessment: Critical for Senior Body Composition

 Hydration status is a critical component of senior body composition that traditional calculators often overlook.
-As we age, total body water decreases, and the risk of dehydration increases due to reduced thirst sensation and changes in kidney function.
+As we age, total body water decreases, and the risk of dehydration increases due to reduced thirst sensation and changes in kidney function—a trend highlighted by the World Health Organization.
+The National Institute on Aging recommends tracking daily fluid intake and watching for early dehydration signs such as confusion or dizziness, while focusing on water-rich foods for older adults with limited thirst cues.

 A senior body composition calculator includes hydration assessment as an essential component, recognizing that proper hydration is crucial for maintaining health, cognitive function, and physical performance in older adults.